flopezag/tutorials.secured-OrionLD/README.md

 Listing the permissions with an application can be done by making a GET request to the `/v1/applications/{{application-id}}/permissions/` endpoint

-#### :ten: Request
+#### :one::zero: Request

 ```bash
 http GET "http://localhost:3005/v1/applications/$APP/permissions" \
  X-Auth-Token:"$TOKEN"
 ```

-#### :ten: Response
+#### :one::zero: Response

-The complete list of permissions includes any custom permissions created previously plus all the standard permissions which are avaiable by default
+The complete list of permissions includes any custom permission previously created plus all the standard permissions which are available by default

 ```json
 {